AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 Amendment by section 311(b)(1), (2)(A) of Pub.
 L. 105–34 applicable to taxable years ending after May 6, 1997, see section 311(d) of Pub.
 L. 105–34, set out as a note under section 1 of this title.

 Pub.
 L. 105–34, title IV, §401(b), Aug.
 5, 1997, 111 Stat.
-844, provided that: “The amendment made by this section [amending this section] shall apply to taxable years beginning after December 31, 1997.”
+844, provided that: "The amendment made by this section [amending this section] shall apply to taxable years beginning after December 31, 1997."

 Amendment by section 1601(f)(1)(C) of Pub.
 L. 105–34 effective as if included in the provisions of the Small Business Job Protection Act of 1996, Pub.
 L. 104–188, to which it relates, see section 1601(j) of Pub.
 L. 105–34, set out as a note under section 23 of this title.